DataScientest-Studio/AVR23_BDS_reco_musicale/README.md

 <p> <br>
 <p> <br>

-In the context of a Top-K recommandation problem, we then developped ranking algorithms by explicitly feeding for a user the number of listenings of each track of the hidden playlist as weights to the Kmeans algorithm sample_weight argument in order to obtain n centroids profiles of acoustic characteristics per user and analytically solved the Top-k recommandation problem by computing distance matrices between the acoustic profile of each user centroid and the acoutic characteristics of each song present in the database (except for the ones belonging to the user apparent playlist in order to avoid recommanding already listened songs).
-Ranking was then applied according to the results of those distances matrices, which implies the existence of same ranks for different tracks/centroids couples.
+In the context of a Top-K recommandation problem, we then developped ranking algorithms by explicitly feeding for a user the number of listenings of each track of the apparent playlist as weights to the Kmeans algorithm sample_weight argument in order to obtain n centroids profiles of acoustic characteristics per user and analytically solved the Top-k recommandation problem by computing distance matrices between the acoustic profile of each user centroid and the acoutic characteristics of each song present in the database (except for the ones belonging to the user apparent playlist in order to avoid recommanding already listened songs).
+Ranking was then applied according to the results of those distances matrices, according to two approach, the first one is a DENSE_RANK() ranking which does not favor any centroid profile identified in the user apparent playlist and therofore implies the existence of same ranks for different tracks/centroids couples as in a business case where multiple recommandations are proposed simultaneously.
+The second one is a more conservative approach that attributes to every single song of the database absent from the user apparent playlist a single rank as in a case example where automated recommandation would only allow one suggestion at a time.

 <p> <br>
 <p> <br>